-- 1. These requirements apply to students who began college starting with the Fall, 2001 Semester. - 2.Students must have a minimum of 56 transferable semester units with a "C" average (2.0 GPA) to be considered an upper division transfer.
-Of the 56 units needed, at least 30 semester units must be from the GE courses listed below.
-Completion of 60 transferable semester units constitutes "junior" standing. - 3.Students must complete all of Area A (Communication in the English Language & Critical Thinking) and Area B-4 (Mathematics/Quantitative Reasoning) with "C" grades or better.
-Please be aware that some campuses may not let you complete Area A and B-4 during your last term prior to transfer to CSU -- please see a counselor for specifics. - With the exception of the science lab requirement (B-3), a single course may not meet more than one general education requirement. - 5.For clarification of transfer eligibility, please contact a COC counselor or program advisor. - 6.
-(F#) indicates first year that course can be applied to this plan.
+- These requirements apply to students who began college starting with the Fall, 2003 Semester. - 2.Beginning in Fall 2005 all students must have a minimum of 60 transferable semester units with a "C" average (2.0 GPA) to be considered an upper division transfer.
+Of the 60 units needed, at least 30 semester units must be from the GE courses listed below. - 3.Students must complete all of Area A (Communication in the English Language & Critical